Who is Afro-Latin@? Examining the Social Construction of Race and Négritude in Latin America and the Caribbean

 Social Education, v.
 81, issue 1, p.
 37-42

 Scholar Commons Citation

 Busey, Christopher L. and Cruz, Bárbara C., "Who is Afro-Latin@?
 Examining the Social Construction of Race and Négritude in Latin America and the Caribbean" (2017).
-Social Science Education Faculty Publications.
-91.
+Teaching and Learning Faculty Publications.
+347.